VoronMods/EuroProbe/README.md

 ![PIC](Images/PIC_13.png)

 ## I need to redesign the Omron adapters and move the probe mounting holes 1mm to make space for the JST connector, now you have to cut one of the JST walls.
 ## if moved 1mm to the right, the switch button won't be centered anymore, not a problem but still.
-You will have two versions if you don't want to cut the JST wall
-## It is irrelevant for DuPont connector.
+You will have two versions if you don't want to cut the JST wall, It's irrelevant for DuPont connector.

 ![PIC](Images/PIC_12.png)